bigdatamatta/automate-insurance-pricing/README.md

 To install use pip: pip install automate-insurance-pricing

-To import it use: import automate_insurance_pricing

-To import submobule abc: from automate_insurance_pricing import abc

 Alternatively, install directly from github: pip install git+https://github.com/nassmim/automate-insurance-pricing

 * Note: This package requires Python 3.7 and later.*

+## 2. Sub modules and functions

+This library is composed of several modules families:
+* data exploration
+* data preprocessing
+* profitability analysis
+* risk modelling
+* results exportation
+* other functions less specific

+To import all modules from the family taks abc: from automate_insurance_pricing import abc

+To import a specific module def from the family taks abc: from automate_insurance_pricing.abc import def

+To import all functions from a specific module def within the family abc : from automate_insurance_pricing.abc.def import *

-## 2. Software/Libraries dependencies
+## 3. Software/Libraries dependencies

-Below the list of libraries that will automatically be installed with this package:
+Several libraries will be automatically installed when you install our library.
+Below is a non-exhaustive list of the packages that will be installed.

 * *pandas~=1.0*
 * *numpy~=1.18*